Indeed, this blog post is not a typical Edinburgh travel guide.

 Fortunately, the macarons sold there were one of the best I’d ever had.

-If you’re also planning to visit Grassmarket in Edinburgh, lower your expectations a bit won’t do any harm.
-There are also a number of restaurants, cafes and eateries around the open marketplace for you to choose from if nothing at the stalls looks delicious enough.
+If you’re also planning to visit Grassmarket in Edinburgh, I suggest lowering your expectations a bit.
+There is also a number of restaurants, cafes and eateries around the open marketplace for you to choose from if nothing at the stalls looks delicious enough.

 Something more for your Edinburgh travel guide?